Students Needing Accommodations

 No. It is not required that you disclose your private medical information to the university.
 If students register with the Accessibility Services Center for academic accommodations, supporting documentation will be requested to ensure appropriate accommodations are put in place.
 The Accessibility Services Center will not disclose information about the student's disability or accommodations to other offices on campus without the student's permission.
 Whether or not a student is registered for accommodations may be disclosed to school officials with legitimate educational interests, but details of specific accommodations and/or private medical information will not be disclosed.

 Yes.
 The Accessibility Services Center (ASC) recommends reasonable accommodations in accordance with Title III of the Americans with Disabilities Act of 1990, the Rehabilitation Act of 1973 (Section 504) and Stetson University's academic standards to ensure equal access to the educational experience at Stetson.
-The ASC also works with Residential Living and Learning and Dining Services to meet specific housing needs and/or dietary restrictions.
+The ASC also works with On-Campus Living and Dining Services to meet specific housing needs and/or dietary restrictions.

 No. Neither the accommodations that a student has with the University nor the student's disability are recorded in the student's transcript.
 The Accessibility Services Center can release a student's accommodation information to other institutions or individuals upon request.